arnoo/angelspie/README.md

 Return the X11 window id of the current window (Integer).

 ### ADDITIONS TO DEVILSPIE
+#### `(monitor )`
+Returns the connector name of the current window's monitor (i.e. the one that has most of the window in it).

 #### `(monitor-height )`
 Returns the height in pixels of the current window's monitor (i.e. the one that has most of the window in it).

+#### `(monitor-is-primary )`
+Returns True if the current window's monitor (i.e. the one that has most of the window in it) is primary, False otherwise.

 #### `(monitor-width )`
 Returns the width in pixels of the current window's monitor (i.e. the one that has most of the window in it).

+#### `(set-monitor monitor-ref-or-direction [preserve-tiling False])`
+Move window to monitor identified by `monitor-ref-or-direction`.
+  `monitor-ref-or-direction` can be one of "left", "right", "up" or "down" relative to the current window's monitor (i.e. the one that has most of the window in it) or it can be the monitor's connector name as defined by Xrandr (ex: "DP1", "HDMI1", etc.
+  If preserve-tiling is true, the tiling pattern last set for this window will be reapplied after moving it to the new monitor.
+  Returns True if move was successful, False otherwise.

 #### `(tile [v-pattern "*")`
 Tile the current window according to v-pattern and h-pattern.